c3lang/c3-web/docs/language-common/structs-and-unions.md

 ## Union and structs type properties

-Structs and unions also support the `membersof` property (`members` in 0.8.0+), which returns a list of struct/union members.
+Structs and unions also support the `members` property, which returns a list of struct/union members.